jeffreylanters/unity-tweens/README.md

 #### TweenGraphicAlpha `version 1.0.4`

-Instantiates a Tween animating the GraphicAlpha.
+Instantiates a Tween animating the alpha of a graphic.

 ```cs
 <GameObject, Component>.TweenGraphicAlpha (float to, float duration);